kfl-manpower/database-naming-convention/docs/index.md

 **Rationale**:

-- Prefixing stored procedures (`sp_`) highlights their role as executable logic units.
+- Prefixing stored procedures (`p_`) highlights their role as executable logic units.
 - This convention separates stored procedures from tables, views, and triggers in schema browsers.

 ### Triggers